Pyae-Phyo-Kyaw2412/portfolio/README.md

    - Introduce more products in the electronics and beauty categories to capture a larger market share.
    - Provide category-based promotions (e.g., "10% off all electronics" or "Free shipping for beauty products").
    - Build customer loyalty programs around these categories to encourage repeat purchases.

+## Professional Summary
+Computer Science graduate and Master's student in Business Analytics with strong analytical skills and hands-on experience in developing data-driven solutions.
+Experienced in experimenting with ad performance, campaign optimization, and user behavior analytics.
+Proficient in Python, SQL, Excel, and data visualization tools like Power BI and Lookerstudio.
+Passionate about search and display marketing technologies, with a keen interest in testing strategies and building models to support performance insights.

+## Education
+**M.Sc. in Business Analysis and Digital Transformation**
+| Asian Institute of Technology (Ongoing)
+**B.Sc., (Hons) Computing**
+| University of Greenwich (Feb 2023)

+#### Technical Skills:  Excel (VBA), Lookerstudio, Power BI, Python, SQL, Figma, UI/UX

+## Work Experience
+**Instructor and Marketing Associate -
+KMD College
+(December 2022 – April 2024)**

+  **Teaching and Academic Support:**

+  - Delivered engaging lectures to first-year students on Office Solutions Development.
+  - Assistant lecturer for second-year students in Principles of Business Operations.
+  - Guidance for first-year students on Database Management Systems.
+  - Facilitated interactive sessions and discussions to foster critical thinking and active participation among students.
+  - Maintained consistent communication with students, offering guidance, support, and constructive feedback on academic and career aspirations.

+  **Marketing Associate:**

+  - Conducted in-depth market research to identify consumer trends and preferences, shaping strategic marketing initiatives.
+  - Analyzed customer demand data to design effective promotional campaigns.
+  - Organized and managed seasonal events and hosted seminars on various topics for students and parents.
+  - Created compelling content for marketing materials, including social media posts, Facebook campaigns, and promotional copy.
+  - Utilized photo and video editing software to produce visually appealing marketing assets.
+  - Managed the company’s Facebook page, handling inquiries and analyzing performance metrics to optimize engagement and refine marketing strategies.

+## Freelance Experience

+- **Freelance Content Writer**
+  Created engaging and SEO-friendly articles, blog posts, and marketing content for various clients.

+- **Sales Analyst**
+  Analyzed sales data to identify trends, optimize sales strategies, and support business growth.